-Turnkey private floating fishing lodge in secluded, sheltered Critter Cove, Nootka Sound, West Coast of Vancouver Island, one of BC’s best fishing areas.
+Turnkey private floating fishing lodge in Hole in the Wall, Nootka Sound, near Critter Cove, West Coast of Vancouver Island, one of BC’s best fishing areas.
 Well maintained, fully equipped, furnished and ready to go.
 Jump in your boat and go fishing.

 Foreign Buyer Ban does not apply to this property

-Hole In the Wall is a family-owned floating lodge in the sheltered paradise of Critter Cove in Tlupana Inlet in Nootka Sound on the West Coast of Vancouver Island.
+Hole In the Wall is a family-owned floating lodge in the sheltered paradise in Tlupana Inlet in Nootka Sound near Critter Cove on the West Coast of Vancouver Island.
 The owners say it is the happiest place on earth where the beauty of Mother Nature will rejuvenate your soul.

 Created 15 years ago to satisfy a large family’s wish to have their own sport fishing lodge in an idyllic location with abundant salmon, halibut, bottom fish, spot prawns and oysters.
 This is a private family lodge, not a commercial fishing lodge, so there are no financial statements.